Global relaxation of bistable solutions for gradient systems in one unbounded spatial dimension: Some properties of the profiles of stationary solutions

 provided that this integral can be unambiguously defined, that is: provided that the integral is convergent, or that it diverges to $+\infty$ at both ends of $\rr$, or that it diverges to $-\infty$ at both ends of $\rr$. \end{definition} The aim of this \namecref{subsec:infin_lag} is to prove the following proposition.
-Recall that $\statsol(\mmm_0)$ denotes the set of solutions $x\mapsto u(x)$ of the Hamiltonian system~\cref{stat_app} that are homoclinic or heteroclinic to minimum points of $V$ in the level set $V^{-1}(\{0\})$. \begin{proposition}[almost zero Hamiltonian and finite Lagrangian means bistable] There exists a positive quantity $\deltaHam$ such that, for every solution of the Hamiltonian system~\cref{stat_app} that is defined on the whole real line, if \begin{itemize} \item the Hamiltonian of this solution is between $-\deltaHam$ and $+\deltaHam$, \item and this solution does not belong to the set $\statsol(\mmm_0)$, \end{itemize} then the Lagrangian of this solution is equal to plus infinity. \end{proposition} Hypothesis \hypOnlyMin (namely the fact that every critical point in the level set $V^{-1}(\{0\})$ is a nondegenerate minimum point) plays an essential role in the proof of this proposition.
-By the way, the proposition is false without this hypothesis. \begin{proof} If $x\mapsto u(x)$ is a solution of the Hamiltonian system~\cref{stat_app} that is defined for all $x$ in $\rr$, let
+Recall (see \vref{definition_PhiZero_of_h}) that $\PhiZero(\valueOfV)$ denotes the set of solutions $\xi\mapsto u(\xi)$ of system~\cref{ham_ord_2_bis} that are homoclinic or heteroclinic to points of $\mmm_{\valueOfV}$. \begin{proposition}[stationary solutions having an almost zero normalized Hamiltonian and a finite normalized Lagrangian integral are bistable] There exists a positive quantity $\deltaHam$ such that, for every global solution of system~\cref{ham_ord_2_bis}, if \begin{itemize} \item the normalized Hamiltonian $H^\ddag$ of this solution is between $-\deltaHam$ and $+\deltaHam$, \item and this solution does not belong to the set $\PhiZero(\valueOfV)$, \end{itemize} then the normalized Lagrangian integral \cref{def_normalized_lagrangian_integral} of this solution is equal to $+\infty$. \end{proposition} Hypothesis \textup{(\hyperlink{hypOnlyMin}{\hypOnlyMinRef{\valueOfV}})} (more precisely, inequality \vref{nonnegative_pot_around_loc_min} stating that the normalized potential $V^\ddag$ takes only nonnegative values around every critical point in the level set $V^{-1}(\{\valueOfV\})$) plays an essential role in the proof of this proposition (which is false if the converse holds). \begin{proof} If $\xi\mapsto u(\xi)$ is a global solution of system~\cref{ham_ord_2_bis}, let

-(observe the analogy with the notation $\Sigma_{\textup{\textup{\textrm{Esc}}}}(t)$ in \cref{subsec:firewall}).
+(observe the analogy with the notation $\SigmaEsc(t)$ in \cref{subsec:firewall}).